yichen928/FreeSel/README.md

 ## Credits

 + The transformer backbone follows [dino](https://github.com/facebookresearch/dino).
-+ The downstream object detection code comes from [mmdetection](https://github.com/open-mmlab/mmdetection).
++ The downstream object detection task code comes from [mmdetection](https://github.com/open-mmlab/mmdetection).

 We sincerely thank the authors for their excellent work!